-Our work addresses all aspects of the social exclusion of migrants and refugees with the aim of meaningful integration.
+Our work addresses all aspects of the social exclusion of migrants and refugees with the aim of meaningful integration in the UK.
 We provide advice and support to individuals and community organisations, produce research and work in partnership to influence policy and facilitate better understanding and inclusion.

 The Forum's mission is to promote the rights of migrants and refugees by developing sustainable community organisations that contribute to an inclusive society.

 We do this by: